flatbill/eleventy-netlify-boilerplate/pages/home.md

 home file is eleventy-netlify-boilerplate/pages/home.md this web page is a mix of .ntk (nunjucks)  and  .md (markdown text files)

 > paragraph starts here.
-Look mom, i'm using markdown in swordFish.md
+Look mom, i'm writing text as markdown in 'swordFish.md'

 >Why use this approach of Netlify + 11ty ?
 I don't know why.
-I suppose it's OK if you already love 11ty.
+I suppose it's OK if you already love 11ty, along with the static page and snippet-driven-design.
+OK, some of the almost cool kids call this Component Driven Design.
+Sheesh.
 If you are using Netlify, then maybe this approach gets you started.
 But there is a learning curve to 11ty.
 It seems to be a tool for tech people, who want to hand-craft their website.
 I built an ugly site here.
 Maybe somebody 11ty-oriented could pretty it up.